Applications Driving the Need for Distributed Cloud Services

 In order to make all of this a reality without running into massive scaling or architectural issues, at the very onset of our engineering efforts we decided to start with a clean slate and build the following capabilities:

-- Control plane for distributed Kubernetes PaaS -- an intent-based system to automate deployment, security, and operations of multiple application clusters using Kubernetes as a base platform.
+An intent-based system to automate deployment, security, and operations of multiple application clusters using Kubernetes as a base platform.
 This has significantly simplified the ability of our DevOps and SRE teams’ ability to manage large numbers of distributed and multi-tenant clusters across any cloud provider, private cloud, in our global network, or customers’ edge locations

-- Global service mesh for distributed applications -- to deliver zero-trust and application connectivity without giving network access across distributed application clusters -- a massive simplification for our and our customers’ security and compliance teams.
+To deliver zero-trust and application connectivity without giving network access across distributed application clusters -- a massive simplification for our and our customers’ security and compliance teams.
 We use a combination of our global private backbone, a new L3-L7+ network datapath in application clusters or our network PoPs, and a distributed control plane to deliver secure connectivity

-- Platform and data security -- resources spread across different environments present significant challenges to the security of infrastructure, application, and data; as a result, we had to build a set of capabilities like uniform PKI-based identity, ability to store and distribute secrets and keys to workloads in a secure manner, and perform encryption and decryption-as-a-service based on policies and identity
+Resources spread across different environments present significant challenges to the security of infrastructure, application, and data; as a result, we had to build a set of capabilities like uniform PKI-based identity, ability to store and distribute secrets and keys to workloads in a secure manner, and perform encryption and decryption-as-a-service based on policies and identity

-- Application and network security -- a globally distributed system needs to deliver a multi-layer security solution across transport, network, application, and APIs; as a result, we had to build capabilities in our global network and our new L3-L7+ network datapath using a combination of algorithmic techniques, machine learning and a programmable policy engine
+A globally distributed system needs to deliver a multi-layer security solution across transport, network, application, and APIs; as a result, we had to build capabilities in our global network and our new L3-L7+ network datapath using a combination of algorithmic techniques, machine learning and a programmable policy engine

-- Observability -- since we operate hundreds of microservices and very large storage clusters, getting fine grained metrics, logs, traces, and audit-trails is important for our developers to debug issues, measure SLAs, create metrics for our billing systems; since our services or our customers’ services can be running across hundreds of thousands of clusters across the globe, we had to build a hierarchical system to collect and analyze data, as it is not feasible to send thousands of time-series from each cluster to a centralized location
+Since we operate hundreds of microservices and very large storage clusters, getting fine grained metrics, logs, traces, and audit-trails is important for our developers to debug issues, measure SLAs, create metrics for our billing systems; since our services or our customers’ services can be running across hundreds of thousands of clusters across the globe, we had to build a hierarchical system to collect and analyze data, as it is not feasible to send thousands of time-series from each cluster to a centralized location

-- Operations and SRE -- in order to operate a SaaS service with a global backbone and a number of network PoPs, as well as manage upwards of 100K+ app clusters for our customers, we had to build a significant amount of processes and automation to ensure that we can perform continuous upgrades, patches, roll-out new features, monitor, and troubleshoot this distributed system
+In order to operate a SaaS service with a global backbone and a number of network PoPs, as well as manage upwards of 100K+ app clusters for our customers, we had to build a significant amount of processes and automation to ensure that we can perform continuous upgrades, patches, roll-out new features, monitor, and troubleshoot this distributed system

-- Golang service framework -- the goal was to use a common framework to build distributed and resilient microservices that power all of our six services described above; this schema first approach provides all the tooling to automatically generate client, server, test and documentation from the schema and a runtime for API handling, security and storage of these objects in a database -- this allows our developers to focus on business logic and not routine, repetitive tasks
+The goal was to use a common framework to build distributed and resilient microservices that power all of our six services described above; this schema first approach provides all the tooling to automatically generate client, server, test and documentation from the schema and a runtime for API handling, security and storage of these objects in a database -- this allows our developers to focus on business logic and not routine, repetitive tasks

 Since each of these are complex topics and need more detailed elaboration, we decided to write a series of blogs to cover each of these.
 These blogs will discuss the problems we faced and how we solved these problems, starting with Control Plane for Distributed Kubernetes PaaS.